 Education and Outreach

 Rape Aggression Defense (RAD) classes teach self-defense and risk reduction for women.
 The class usually meets over 3 evenings (4 hours per night) and will help women feel safer and more confident.
 Nominal fees apply.
 Scholarships and group rates are available.
+For more information, call 703-497-1192 and ask to speak to Maggie Perez.

 Education and outreach programs are conducted throughout the community to raise awareness about sexual assault and sexual abuse.
 Risk reduction presentations are available for schools, colleges and universities.
 Awareness and training programs also are provided for both civic groups and professionals.
+For more information, contact Terry Swirchak at 703-497-1192.

-many of our services are available in both English and Spanish
+*Many of our services are available in both English and Spanish